Skip Ribbon Commands

 Students’ personal details

-Student Personal Details and Declaration form that includes their intended program for the year.
+Students must submit a Student personal details and declaration form that includes their intended program for the year.
 The information on this form should be entered on VASS.

-Student Full Details Report from VASS to make sure eligibility reports for the VPC are run regularly and checked and signed by students and their teachers.
-Failure to run this report could severely affect students’ eligibility for satisfactory completion of their VPC certificate.
-Students should be provided with a new
+Each student’s personal details, particularly their date of birth, consent permissions and subject enrolment details must be entered on VASS.
+Schools are responsible for using the Student full details report from VASS to make sure eligibility reports for the VPC are run regularly and checked and signed by students and their teachers.
+Failure to run this report could severely affect students’ eligibility for satisfactory completion of their VPC.
+Students should be provided with a new Student full details report to sign at the end of each enrolment cycle to guarantee any requested changes have been made.
+Students should also be advised that their Year 12 results will be mailed to the postal address on their Student full details report at the end of the academic year.

 Students must be enrolled on VASS using their legally registered name as per the Registry of Births, Deaths and Marriages Victoria, or the relevant state or national agency.
-When signing their personal details form under the General Declaration, students attest that they are enrolling using their legally registered name.
+When signing their personal details form under the General declaration, students attest that they are enrolling using their legally registered name.

 Gender diverse students